 - Local Authorities

-If wasps or hornets are causing problems in your area, get in touch with Louise to arrange for a site visit and no-obligation quote for wasp nest and hornet nest removal.
+If wasps or hornets are causing problems in your area, get in touch with Louise to arrange for a site survey or consultation.
 Call 01603 25 99 45 or 07876 14 11 53 or email email@example.com

 Although less common in the UK, the European hornet (Vespa crabro) can be twice the size of the common wasp (25 to 35mm) and is brown and yellow in colour.
 As Britain’s largest social wasp, the hornet queen begins to build a nest in spring and lays eggs within the paper cells.
 Once her new ‘workers’ emerge, they take over the care of the nest which reaches its peak size towards mid September.